-Welcome to the University of California, Riverside Art History Graduated Student Association (AHGSA) conference website.
+Welcome to the University of California, Riverside Art History Graduate Student Association (AHGSA) conference website.
 Since 2012, the conference has been held each spring at the Barbara and Art Culver Center of the Arts in Downtown Riverside.
 It is student-run, free, open to the public, and supported by the Department of the History of Art at UCR.

 UCR Land Acknowledgement: